 The first pages show what each piece looks like, and how many of each come with this kit.
 Then come the Basic Skills: the real nitty-gritty techniques you need to build your loft.
 The best part is next: choosing which one of the configurations fits your room and your ideas.
-There are step-by-step drawings for making each configuration.
+Each configuration has three drawings of the loft as it looks while you are building it.
+You can see which panel goes where from these drawings.
 You will probably want to flip back and forth from these drawings to the basic skills as you build your loft.

-When you are done you might have some parts left over.
-Keep them for possible future use.
+When you are finished you might have some parts left over.
+Keep the parts for possible future use.

 We have also included instructions for taking your loft apart and trying a new configuration.

 Important maintenance and cleaning information is in the back.
 You'll find you can extend the beauty and life of your loft by following these simple tips.
 And of course, keep in mind the "for your safety" information on the facing page.

-If you have any questions, don't hesitate to call your Customer Service at 1-800-777-4244.
+If you have any questions, don't hesitate to call Customer Service at 800-777-4244.
 We'll be glad to help you!